LordLuceus/melvin/README.md

 To do this, type `/save`, press enter, enter the name, e.g. fireball, press enter, type in the roll, e.g. 6d6, and hit enter.
 To roll it, simply type `/roll fireball`.
 The `list` and `clear` commands allow you to interact with your roll shortcuts.
 The `list` command lists all saved rolls and the `clear` command clears the specified shortcut, or all of them if not specified.
-The `clear` command can take an optional argument of a roll name and will clear that roll.

 ### Support